huskyroboticsteam/Orpheus/BaseStation/README.md

  - separate windows
  - Always on top option

-## Required Libraries (include dll files)
+## Required Libraries
- - VLC Video player
-	- nVLC.Declarations
-	- nVLC.Implementation
-	- nVLC.LibVlcWrapper
- - Nlog
+ - GStreamer must be installed for VideoStreamer to work